FilipThuresson/ZenTasker/README.md

 is built using Laravel Blade php extenstion.
 Version control is manged by git.

 ## Currently working on:
-* Team creation > Currently working on at last commit
+* Team creation > Partially implemented

 ## Later stage